-Few words on the latent variable model

 In the field of attitude research, the latent variable model has long been a cornerstone for understanding attitudes toward complex social issues like inequality.
 It posits attitudes are latent constructs -unmeasurable properties or tendencies within a person- that manifest through observable behaviors, affective responses, and cognitions (Eagly & Chaiken, 1993; Rosenberg, 1960).
 Therefore, responses to specific survey items are believed to be caused by the latent attitude (Bagozzi, 1981; Bagozzi & Burnkrant, 1979).
 Yet, this model faces criticism, especially its assumptions of local independence and exchangeability (Dalege et al., 2016, 2018; Fazio, 2007).
 Local independence suggests that once the latent attitude is accounted for, the observable indicators do not influence each other (Bollen, 1989).
 The exchangeability assumption speculates that increasing the number of measurement items of a construct merely improves reliability, without providing new information (Bollen & Lennox, 1991).
 These assumptions are challenged by the interconnected and dynamic nature of socio-political attitudes, particularly concerning inequality.
 Firstly, attitudes tapping different dimensions of social inequalities meaningfully interact.
 For example, high perceptions of economic inequalities decrease the perception that economic differences are produced by individuals’ merit (Kuhn, 2019), which contradicts the notion of local independence.
 Moreover, perceptions and beliefs about inequality co-occur in determining the individual levels of support for public redistribution (García‐Sánchez et al., 2020).
 More broadly, theories of cognitive consistency (Festinger, 1957; Heider, 1946), underline that attitudes are not expressed in isolation as they are part of a broader, interdependent set of cognitions, which humans would desire to be coherent.
 Secondly, individuals often harbor complex, and sometimes contradictory, beliefs and perceptions about inequality, thus challenging the exchangeability of survey items.
 Individuals often perceive inequality as caused by both individualist and structuralist factors (Kluegel & Smith, 1981; Mijs, 2018), and perceptions of income and wage inequalities correlate poorly when measured with different research strategies (Chambers et al., 2014; Heiserman & Simpson, 2021).
-Attitudes’ misalignment might be the product of an underlying psychological process that opposes the need for consistency.
+Attitudes’ misalignment might result from an underlying psychological process that opposes the need for consistency.
 Indeed, individuals are also motivated to build accurate attitudes (Chaiken et al., 1989), and this can lead them to express conflictual views on a public issue.
 Therefore, a shift toward models that acknowledge the reciprocal influences and the cognitive and social dynamics at play is warranted.